 INDIANAPOLIS – Indiana has received a one-year extension of its consumer-driven health insurance program for the working poor.

-There are currently about 37,000 Hoosiers on the Healthy Indiana Plan who would have lost insurance as of Jan.
-1 without the new extension.
+There are almost 37,000 Hoosiers on the Healthy Indiana Plan who would have lost insurance Jan.
+1 without the extension from the federal government.

-The Healthy Indiana Plan is a mix of state and federal dollars, and covers some Hoosiers who make too much money to qualify for Medicaid but not enough to buy insurance on the open market.
+The Healthy Indiana Plan, funded by a mix of state and federal money, covers some Hoosiers who make too much money to qualify for Medicaid but not enough to buy insurance on the open market.

 It also requires those participating to share in the cost of the program.

-Some changes as part of the extension include shifting about 11,000 Hoosiers from the state program to new federal health care exchange subsidies.
+Some changes as part of the extension include shifting almost 11,000 Hoosiers from the state program to new federal health care exchange subsidies.

-And HIP can grow modestly to about 45,000 enrollees.
-Right now there are 55,000 people on the waiting list though it is unclear how many on the list are still in need of insurance.
+Another change in the extension allows HIP to grow modestly to about 45,000 enrollees.
+Right now, 55,000 people are on the waiting list, though it is unclear how many on the list are still in need of insurance.

-While the extension continues coverage for HIP participants, the Pence administration has refused to expand Medicaid to cover up to 400,000 more Hoosiers.
+While the extension maintains coverage for HIP participants, the Pence administration has refused to expand its Medicaid program to cover up to 400,000 more Hoosiers.
+Instead, they want to use HIP for such an expansion.